 Production, Standing Crop, and TurnoverWith either of these methods, the primary Production can be expressed as the rate of formation of new material, per unit of earth's surface, per unit of time.
 The production is reported as calories/m2/year (energy) or grams/m2/year (dry organic matter).

 Standing crop, on the other hand, is a measure of the biomass of the system at a single point in time, and is measured as calories or grams per m2.
 The difference between production and standing crop is a crucial one, and can be illustrated by the following question.
 Should a forester, interested in harvesting the greatest yield from a plot, be more interested in the forest's standing crop or its primary production?
 Well, the key element to the answer is "TIME".
-If the forester wants a short term investment (i.e., to cut the forest down), then the higher the standing crop the better.
-If instead the forester wants to manage the forest over time, then the rate at which the forest produces new biomass is critical.
+If the forester wants a short term investment (i.e., to cut the forest down and sell the trees for maximum, immediate profit), then the higher the standing crop the better.
+If instead the forester wants to manage the forest over time (sell some trees while growing more each year), then the rate at which the forest produces new biomass is critical.

 The ratio of the standing crop to the production (Standing Crop / Production) is equal to the Turnover of the system.
 By dividing standing crop (units of g/m2) by production (units of g/m2/yr), you can see that the turnover is in units of 1/(1/yr) = year in this example.
 Thus the stock or standing crop of any material divided by the rate of production gives you a measure of time.
 Notice how similar (really, identical) this turnover time is to the residence time that you learned about in earlier lectures.
 It is really important to consider this element of "time" whenever you are thinking about almost any aspect of an organism or an ecosystem.
 Learning about how much of something is happening and how fast it is changing is a critical aspect of understanding the system well enough to make decisions; for example, the decision of the forester above may be driven by economic concerns or by conservation concerns, but the "best" choice for either of those concerns still depends on an understanding of the production, standing crop, and turnover of the forest.